koendv/paste_dispenser/openscad/README.md

 ![knurled threaded tapered brass insert](https://github.com/koendv/paste_dispenser/raw/master/openscad/inserts.jpg)

-This build requires 5 M4 threaded inserts, style *IUB-M4-2*.
+This build requires 5 M4 threaded inserts, type *IUB-M4-2*.
+You push these heat-set inserts in with a hot soldering iron.
+You may want to practice with *insert_practice.stl* first.
-The file m4_threaded_insert.scad allows you to chose between inserts from [McMaster-Carr](https://www.mcmaster.com/94180a353) (US) and from [Amazon](https://www.amazon.co.uk/dp/B075XHV3GH/) (Europe).
-Edit m4_threaded_insert.scad and uncomment the threaded insert used.
+The file m4_threaded_insert.scad allows you to choose between [McMaster-Carr 94180a353](https://www.mcmaster.com/94180a353) (McMaster, US) and [Aerzetix C19143](https://www.amazon.co.uk/dp/B075XHV3GH/) (Amazon, Europe) inserts.
+Before generating .stl files in [openscad](http://www.openscad.org), edit m4_threaded_insert.scad and uncomment the threaded insert used.
 Alternatively, add your own.